JackieJ/WartHog/README.md

 ```c++
  int reading = analogRead(pin);
 ```
-* accelerometer reading when the accleromter is at "zero position" (horizontal/flat on the table)
+* accelerometer reading when the acceleromter is at "zero position" (horizontal/flat on the table)

 ```c++
  //find the "zero position" values experimentally by printing out the "zero position" values